Fasting of the body is food for the soul.

 12. Evangelism and discipleship: Every great revival was marked by fasting.
 Throughout the pages of Scripture and annals of time, every powerful and expansive move of God was proceeded and accompanied by prayer and fasting.
 For examples see Revival Hymn, The Revival We Need, and a story of China's house churches entitled, "The Heavenly Man."

-art of intercession, unlocked the power of prayer and fasting.
+There are many examples of men and women, who by dedication to the art of intercession, unlocked the power of prayer and fasting.
 Learning to wait on and even wrestle with God, these relentlessly pursued prayer.
 Refusing to take no for an answer, the Gospel reveals how women like Mary and the Canaanite mother, prevailed with the Lord.
 Men like George Whitefield and Charles Wesley used these tools to spread the fire of revival across continents.
 George Müller and Praying Hyde spent much of their lives on bent knee, repeatedly demonstrating God's faithfulness to answer those who would pray and fast.
 Hudson Taylor brought over 800 missionaries to China, founded 125 schools and 300 outreach centers throughout all eighteen provinces by "purposing to move men through God by prayer alone."

 Scripture has much to say on the subject.
-Referenced throughout Old and New Testaments, the discipline has long been employed by the people of God to draw near in times of
+Referenced throughout Old and New Testaments, the discipline has long been employed by the people of God to draw near in times of brokenness and repentance, suffering and need.

-• "Some time later the Moabites and Ammonites, accompanied by Meunites, joined forces to make war on Jehoshaphat.
+"Some time later the Moabites and Ammonites, accompanied by Meunites, joined forces to make war on Jehoshaphat.
 Jehoshaphat received this intelligence report: "A huge force is on its way from beyond the Dead Sea to fight you.
 There's no time to waste—they're already at Hazazon Tamar, the oasis of En Gedi.
 Shaken, Jehoshaphat prayed.
 He went to God for help and ordered a nationwide fast.
 The country of Judah united in seeking God's help—they came from all the cities of Judah to pray to God."
 2 Chronicles 20:1-4 The Message

-• Ezra wept, prostrate in front of The Temple of God.
+Ezra wept, prostrate in front of The Temple of God.
 As he prayed and confessed, a huge number of the men, women, and children of Israel gathered around him.
 All the people were now weeping as if their hearts would break.
 Shecaniah son of Jehiel of the family of Elam, acting as spokesman, said to Ezra: "We betrayed our God by marrying foreign wives from the people around here.
 But all is not lost; there is still hope for Israel.
 Let's make a covenant right now with our God, agreeing to get rid of all these wives and their children, just as my master and those who honor God's commandment are saying.
 It's what The Revelation says, so let's do it...
 So Ezra stood up and had the leaders of the priests, the Levites, and all Israel solemnly swear to do what Shecaniah proposed.
 And they did it.
 Then Ezra left the plaza in front of The Temple of God and went to the home of Jehohanan son of Eliashib where he stayed, still fasting from food and drink, continuing his mourning over the betrayal by the exiles."
 Ezra 10:1-4 The Message

-• "Come back to me and really mean it!
+"Come back to me and really mean it!
 Come fasting and weeping, sorry for your sins!"
 Change your life, not just your clothes.
 Come back to God, your God.
 And here's why: God is kind and merciful.
 He takes a deep breath, puts up with a lot, this most patient God, extravagant in love, always ready to cancel catastrophe.
 Who knows?
 Maybe he'll do it now, maybe he'll turn around and show pity.
 Maybe, when all's said and done, there'll be blessings full and robust for your God!
 Blow the ram's horn trumpet in Zion!
 Declare a day of repentance, a holy fast day.
 Call a public meeting.
 Get everyone there.
 Consecrate the congregation.
 Make sure the elders come, but bring in the children, too, even the nursing babies, Even men and women on their honeymoon— interrupt them and get them there.
 Between Sanctuary entrance and altar, let the priests, God's servants, weep tears of repentance.
 Let them intercede: "Have mercy, God, on your people!"
 Joel 2:12-16 The Message

-• "Jesus' father and mother were speechless with surprise at these words.
+"Jesus' father and mother were speechless with surprise at these words.
 Simeon went on to bless them, and said to Mary his mother, 'This child marks both the failure and the recovery of many in Israel, a figure misunderstood and contradicted—the pain of a sword-thrust through you—but the rejection will force honesty, as God reveals who they really are.
 Anna the prophetess was also there, a daughter of Phanuel from the tribe of Asher.
 She was by now a very old woman.
 She had been married seven years and a widow for eighty-four.
 She never left the Temple area, worshiping night and day with her fastings and prayers.
 At the very time Simeon was praying, she showed up, broke into an anthem of praise to God, and talked about the child to all who were waiting expectantly for the freeing of Jerusalem."
 Luke 2:33-38 The Message

-• "Jesus was taken into the wild by the Spirit for the Test.
+"Jesus was taken into the wild by the Spirit for the Test.
 The Devil was ready to give it.
 Jesus prepared for the Test by fasting forty days and forty nights.
 That left him, of course, in a state of extreme hunger, which the Devil took advantage of in the first test: "Since you are God's Son, speak the word that will turn these stones into loaves of bread.
 Jesus answered by quoting Deuteronomy: "It takes more than bread to stay alive.
 It takes a steady stream of words from God's mouth."
 Matthew 3:1-5 The Message

-• "They asked him, 'John's disciples are well-known for keeping fasts and saying prayers.
+"They asked him, 'John's disciples are well-known for keeping fasts and saying prayers.
 Also the Pharisees.
 But you seem to spend most of your time at parties.
 Why?'
 Jesus said, "When you're celebrating a wedding, you don't skimp on the cake and wine.
 You feast.
 Later you may need to pull in your belt, but this isn't the time.
 As long as the bride and groom are with you, you have a good time.
 When the groom is gone, the fasting can begin."
 Luke 5:33-35 The Message

-• "The congregation in Antioch was blessed with a number of prophet-preachers and teachers: Barnabas, Simon, nicknamed Niger, Lucius the Cyrenian, Manaen, an advisor to the ruler Herod, Saul.
+"The congregation in Antioch was blessed with a number of prophet-preachers and teachers: Barnabas, Simon, nicknamed Niger, Lucius the Cyrenian, Manaen, an advisor to the ruler Herod, Saul.
 One day as they were worshiping God—they were also fasting as they waited for guidance—the Holy Spirit spoke: "Take Barnabas and Saul and commission them for the work I have called them to do."
 Acts 13:1-2 The Message

-• "As God’s partners, we beg you not to accept this marvelous gift of God’s kindness and then ignore it.
+"As God’s partners, we beg you not to accept this marvelous gift of God’s kindness and then ignore it.
 For God says, 'At just the right time, I heard you.
 On the day of salvation, I helped you.'
 Indeed, the 'right time' is now.
 Today is the day of salvation.
 So we live in such a way that no one will stumble because of us, and no one will find fault with our ministry.
 In everything we do, we show that we are true ministers of God.
 We patiently endure troubles and hardships and calamities of every kind.
 We have been beaten, been put in prison, faced angry mobs, worked to exhaustion, endured sleepless nights, and gone without food.
 We prove ourselves by our purity, our understanding, our patience, our kindness, by the Holy Spirit within us, and by our sincere love.
 We faithfully preach the truth.
 God’s power is working in us.
 We use the weapons of righteousness in the right hand for attack and the left hand for defense."
 2 Corinthians 6:1-7 New Living Translation

 God's Chosen Fast